 Equalities impact

 23 Grant funding awarded to community and voluntary organisations has a significant and positive impact on equalities and promotes community cohesion.
 Grants actively supported the achievements of equality by otherwise marginalised groups, such as funding supplied to Oxford Friend, to Oxford Sexual Abuse and Rape Crisis Centre for the domestic violent case worker and to the Parasol Project that provides inclusive play and leisure activities for disabled children and young people.
-In addition 59% of the councils funding benefitted people in localities facing multiple deprivation or inequalities.
+In addition 59% of the council’s funding benefitted people in localities facing multiple deprivation or inequalities.